Samcooper01/ECE552-5-Stage-Pipelined-Processor/README.md

 ### 🔭 Semester-Long Project: 5-Stage Pipelined Processor

-As part of a team of three, we designed and implemented a **5-stage pipelined processor** with advanced architectural features, including **branch prediction, data forwarding, and data caches**.
+As part of a team of three, we designed and implemented a **5-stage pipelined processor** with advanced architectural features, including **branch prediction, data forwarding, and instruction & data caches**.
 The project was developed in incremental stages over the semester, allowing us to build a strong foundation before integrating performance optimizations.

 #### 🏗️ Development Process:
 - **Initial Design**: We began by creating a **schematic based on an ISA**, defining the instruction formats, registers, and control signals.